gogamarra/Automated-ELK-Stack/README.md

 - **Load Balancers protect the availability of networked environments.
 On a normal basis, the load balancer can handle initial communication with incoming client requests thus releasing the application from these tasks and allowing the applications to respond quicker.
 In an extreme security situation, load balancers can help to diminish the effects of DDoS (Distributed Denial Of Service) attacks by redirecting malicious traffic to alternative sources so as not to overwhelm and deny access to the main application servers.**

-<ins>Jump Box</ins> advantages included efficiency and consistancy in a cloud environment
+<ins>Jump Box</ins> advantages included efficiency and consistency in a cloud environment

-- **If more virtual machine resources are needed, the additional VM capacity can be rolled out as 'containers' which are optimized smaller instances of VMs focusing on the kernal rather than graphical user interface or other administrative features.
-The Jump box can be used to manage all additional containers.
+- **If more virtual machine resources are needed, the additional VM capacity can be rolled out as 'containers' which are optimized smaller instances of VMs focusing on the kernel rather than graphical user interface or other administrative features.
+Use the Jump box to manage all additional containers.
 The implementation method ensures that all containers are implemented with pre-defined images that are the same in every case.**

 <ins>ELK Stack</ins> integration allows defenders to monitor vulnerable web servers for changes in:
 - **The file system, which is captured in log files**